Starlink: Falcon 9

+Starship

+As of October 2025, SpaceX has conducted multiple tests of the Starlink deployment system on Starship.
+Up to 10 Starlink "simulators" were carried as payload on each test flight starting with Flight 7, expected to be deployed on a sub-orbital trajectory, set to reenter over the Indian Ocean.
+Flight 7 failed to reach this objective, as did flights 8 and 9.
+Successful tests occurred on Flight 10 and Flight 11, with 8 of 8 Starlink simulators deployed each time.

 Impact on astronomy

 The planned large number of satellites has been met with criticism from the astronomical community because of concerns over light pollution.
-Astronomers claim that the number of visible satellites will outnumber visible stars and that their brightness in both optical and radio wavelengths will severely impact scientific observations.
+Astronomers claim that their brightness in both optical and radio wavelengths will severely impact scientific observations.
 While astronomers can schedule observations to avoid pointing where satellites currently orbit, it is "getting more difficult" as more satellites come online.
 The International Astronomical Union (IAU), National Radio Astronomy Observatory (NRAO), and Square Kilometre Array Organization (SKAO) have released official statements expressing concern on the matter.
+Recent studies have proved that the "unintended electromagnetic radiation" affects radio telescopes creating distortions and excessive noise and the IAU Centre for the Protection of the Dark and Quiet Sky from Satellite Constellation Interference was created to manage these new man-made obstacles to space exploration.

+Visible optical interference

-On 20 November 2019, the four-meter (13') Blanco telescope of the Cerro Tololo Inter-American Observatory (CTIO) recorded strong signal loss and the appearance of 19 white lines on a DECam shot (right image).
+On November 20, 2019, the four-meter (13') Blanco telescope of the Cerro Tololo Inter-American Observatory (CTIO) recorded strong signal loss and the appearance of 19 white lines on a DECam shot (right image).
 This image noise was correlated to the transit of a Starlink satellite train, launched a week earlier.

 SpaceX representatives and Musk have claimed that the satellites will have minimal impact, being easily mitigated by pixel masking and image stacking.
 However, professional astronomers have disputed these claims based on initial observation of the Starlink v0.9 satellites on the first launch, shortly after their deployment from the launch vehicle.
 In later statements on Twitter, Musk stated that SpaceX will work on reducing the albedo of the satellites and will provide on-demand orientation adjustments for astronomical experiments, if necessary.
 One Starlink satellite (Starlink 1130 / DarkSat) launched with an experimental coating to reduce its albedo.
 The reduction in g-band magnitude is 0.8 magnitude (55%).
-Despite these measures, astronomers found that the satellites were still too bright thus making DarkSat essentially a "dead end".
+Despite these measures, astronomers found that the satellites were still too bright, thus making DarkSat essentially a "dead end".

-On 17 April 2020, SpaceX wrote in an FCC filing that it would test new methods of mitigating light pollution, and also provide access to satellite tracking data for astronomers to "better coordinate their observations with our satellites".
-On 27 April 2020, Musk announced that the company would introduce a new sunshade designed to reduce the brightness of Starlink satellites.
+On April 17, 2020, SpaceX wrote in an FCC filing that it would test new methods of mitigating light pollution, and also provide access to satellite tracking data for astronomers to "better coordinate their observations with our satellites".
+On April 27, 2020, Musk announced that the company would introduce a new sunshade designed to reduce the brightness of Starlink satellites.
 As of 15 October 2020, over 200 Starlink satellites had a sunshade.
 An October 2020 analysis found them to be only marginally fainter than DarkSat.
 A January 2021 study pinned the brightness at 31% of the original design.